BuildTheEarth/docs/README.md

 # BuildTheEarth Docs

 This is the source of documentation for our [Documentation](https://bte.rtfd.io).
-If you're looking for the Sphinx setup, see the [bteguide-site repo](https://github.com/BuildTheEarth/bteguide-site).
+If you're looking for the Sphinx setup, see the [docs-site repo](https://github.com/BuildTheEarth/docs-site).

 Contributing
 ------------